hashicorp/design-system/.changeset/fresh-oranges-add.md

 "@hashicorp/design-system-components": patch
 ---

-`Form::MaskedInput` - changed copy logic for `CopyButton` used inside the component
+`Form::MaskedInput` - Changed copy logic for `CopyButton` used inside the component.